Manvendra2509/Drum-Kit/README.md

 # Drum-Kit
-Drum Kit created using HTML, CSS and Javascript.
+Drum Kit game created using:
+- HTML
+- CSS
+- Javascript
+-
+## Rules
 You can either click on the seven buttons or press the W, A, S, D, J, K, L keys to play music on the drum.

 ## Controls
 - 1st button: Tom 1 (W key)